sasmb/medusajs-2.0-for-railway-boilerplate-hUO1/WhatsApp-Integration-Demo.md

 # WhatsApp Order Completion Integration - Implementation Summary

 ## Overview
-Successfully integrated WhatsApp order completion functionality into the MedusaJS order confirmation page.
-When customers complete a manual payment, they can now send their order details directly to WhatsApp for immediate assistance and confirmation.
+Successfully integrated WhatsApp order completion functionality into the MedusaJS order confirmation page. **This feature is exclusively designed for manual payments** - when customers complete a manual payment, they see a special header and can send their order details directly to WhatsApp for immediate assistance and confirmation.
+Other payment methods (Stripe, PayPal, etc.) maintain the original confirmation experience.

 ## What Was Implemented

 ### 1. WhatsApp Utility Functions (`/src/lib/whatsapp.ts`)
 - **WhatsApp API Integration**: Uses the provided WhatsApp link `wa.me/message/5P5CGNT7H4U4A1`
+- **Manual Payment Detection**: `isManualPaymentOrder()` function identifies orders made with manual payments
 - **Message Generation**: Creates comprehensive order confirmation messages including:
   - Order number and date
   - Customer email and billing address